-Will trade be the same after coronavirus?
+Will Trade be the same after coronavirus?

 2. Enterprise and supply chain development: Non-traditional bank lending solutions are provided to finance SMEs (who supply or distribute goods on behalf of a corporate organisation) within Corporate’s value chain.

-3. Export Credit Agency (Backed Financing): ECAs are private or quasi-governmental institutions that act as an intermediary between national governments and exporters to issue export insurance solutions and guarantees for financing.
+3. Export Credit Agency (Backed Financing): ECAs are private or quasi-governmental institutions that acts as an intermediary between national governments and exporters to issue export insurance solutions and guarantees for financing.

 For example, exporters within the small-scale industries can take advantage of the $300 million guarantees offered by EXIM US to source and procure machinery and equipment from the United States for their factories.